Dakavon/ETHGlobalParis2023/README.md

 - Collaborate or compete with fellow players on the journey to follow the zkRabbit together.
 - Experience a progressive difficulty curve, with each zone demanding more complex cryptographic proofs.

+## Team-Based Gameplay and Collaboration

+In "Follow the zkRabbit," collaboration is the key to unlocking the mysteries of the virtual world.
+Players are encouraged to form teams with a balanced set of characters, each possessing unique skills and abilities.
+The success of a team depends on strategic planning and cooperation as they traverse the in-game zones and solve cryptographic puzzles.

+### Cooperative Cryptographic Puzzles

+Certain zones in the game present complex cryptographic puzzles that require the combined skills of multiple team members to solve.
+Each team member contributes their expertise, and together, they tackle these challenges with unity and determination.

+### Team Progression and Decision-Making

+Team progress is tracked collectively, and each team member shares in the rewards earned from solving puzzles and completing zones.
+As players progress, they must strategize and decide which characters and their respective skills to use in each zone.

+### Limited Resource Allocation

+To enhance the tactical aspect of the game, players must allocate their characters optimally based on the needs of the current task.
+Once a character is allocated elsewhere, they cannot be used to solve the current puzzle, requiring players to devise alternative solutions.

+### Dynamic Collaboration and Communication

+Collaboration and communication within teams are essential for success.
+"Follow the zkRabbit" incorporates features that facilitate team communication, such as team-specific chat channels or voice communication options, enabling players to strategize effectively.

 ## Zero-Knowledge Proofs (ZKPs) - A Unique Edge
 Follow the zkRabbit stands out as a cutting-edge blockchain game by integrating zero-knowledge proofs (ZKPs) into its core mechanics.
 ZKPs offer the following unique advantages to the gaming experience: